 • Man’s Best Friend: Artists include dogs in paintings for a wide variety of reasons.
 Join this conversation about a selection of artworks featuring our favorite canine companions.

 • Leisure Time: Vacations certainly look different in the time of COVID-19, but we’ll reminisce about lazy days spent boating, fishing, picnicking, traveling, and more.

-• Let’s Get to Work: We’ll look at images of people working hard at a variety of trades in the collection during this virtual gallery conversation.
+• Let’s Get to Work: We’ll look at images of people working hard at a variety of trades, celebrating all types of labor.

 • Spooky Stories: Art isn’t always pretty and relaxing!
 Join us for a look at some of the scary and creepy works in the museum’s collection.